Cavewhere/lib-qt-qml-tricks/README.md

 * `QML_LIST_PROPERTY` : a really handy macro to create a QML list property that maps to an internal QList of objects, without having to declare and implement all static function pointers...
 * `QML_ENUM_CLASS` : a macro to declare a `QObject` class that only contains a `Q_ENUM` and can be exposed as is to QML.

+A nice set of JavaScript prototype modifications :

+* `String` and `Array` classes extended to have API closer to QString/QByteArray and QList/QVector : addition of `startsWith`, `contains`, `at`, `size`, `append`, `prepend`, `insert`, `isEmpty`, ...

+And a bunch of QML components :

+* `RowContainer` : an horizontal layout, that positions its childrens side-by-side, setting their size in consequence of their implicit size hints, and using remaining space in the layout to distribute it between all items that expose a negative implicit width.
+* `GridContainer` : a smart grid that dimensions itself according to the sum/max of its children's implicit size hints, and then distributes regularly the available space between all children, positioned against a col/row model.
+* `WrapLeftRightContainer` : a simplified layout for one of the most common positioning scheme in UI, on the same line, put some items at left, the others at right.
+But it has extra intelligency, to wrap itslef it left/right items do not fit in the provided space.
+* `ScrollContainer` : put a `Flickable` (or derived, e.g. `ListView`) in it to get vertical/horizontal scrollbars displayed around it (according to the flicking direction axis that are set).

 **Note :** All these API are documented using _Doxygen_ so that one can easily generate HTML documentation or even Qt Help file (.qch).